radwanCS/Tsinghua-CS-SelfStudy/docs/source/introduction.rst

 Study Duration
 --------------

-At Tsinghua University, the undergraduate program for Computer Science and Technology spans four years, culminating in the conferment of a Bachelor of Engineering degree.
+At Tsinghua University and many other famous universities, the undergraduate program for Computer Science and Technology spans four years, culminating in the conferment of a Bachelor of Engineering degree.
 The curriculum and credit distribution align with the undergraduate program's duration.
 The maximum allowable period for undergraduate study is the program duration (4 years) with an additional two years.

-Considering the approach in this guide, the program duration is estimated to range between 3-4 years.
+Considering the approach in this guide, the program duration is set to 4 years.
 By excluding extracurricular courses typically included in most university programs and focusing solely on essential subjects, we prioritize efficiency.
 However, there's no strict timeline for program completion.
 Individuals may finish all courses in 3, 4, or even 5 years, allowing flexibility and self-pacing.

-For those you want to follow a strict timeline The recommended duration falls within the range of 3-4 years.
+For those who want to follow a strict timeline The recommended duration falls within the range of 3-4 years.

-In each course, I have noted the dates when I began and completed the course, along with the duration it took.
-Please note that the provided duration is just an estimate, as you may finish earlier or take much longer, depending on your pace.
-This information is included for my personal progress tracking and to serve as a reference for visitors and readers of this guide.

 Basic Credit Requirements
 -------------------------